Step1N/iot_edge/README.md

 # iot_edge
+GoLang service using edge computing concepts.

-GoApp Using using docker and kubernetes
+Service is deployed using docker and kubernetes